-To find the level select on the title screen, simply press Up to reveal "SOUND TEST", and press Start.
+Then, to find the level select on the title screen, simply press Up to reveal "SOUND TEST" and press Start.
 To activate debug mode, select a file/level, hold A and press Start, and keep holding A until the level begins.
 You can also hold C and press Start to highlight high-priority background tiles (tiles that overlap Sonic and other sprites).

 While in debug mode, you have access to the following:

 - Placement mode: Press B to enter placement mode, which allows you to move Sonic anywhere in the level with the D-Pad and place objects from a predefined list (not all objects may be available in a given level).
 In this mode: